brendanofallon/jovian/README.md

 The 'labels.csv' contains a list of genomic regions, chrom/pos/ref/alt and 'TP/FN/FP' status. *This is the tp_fn_fp.csv file produced by the Caravel calc_ppa_ppv task*, no modifications needed.

-The `--vals-per-class` argument to the pregen function is now interpreted as a default, so if a class in encountered that does not have a `vals_per_class` entry in the config, it will use the default number of samples

 ### Performing a training run